taskcluster/taskcluster-rfcs/rfcs/0145-workerpoolid-taskqueueid.md

 During the transition, however, the queue must both accomodate input from old and new clients, and produce output that new and old clients can interpret.
 To do so, the `createTask` API method will accept a task definition with either `provisionerId` + `workerType` or `taskQueueId`, translating the former internally into a `taskQueueId`.
-The `task` API method (which returns a task) will return task definitions containing all three fields, allowing interpretation by either old new clients.
+The `task` API method (which returns a task) will return task definitions containing all three fields, allowing interpretation by either old or new clients.

 ## Sunsetting the Old Identifiers